Sector: Transport/Rail Total Cost: $163 Million Status: Ongoing

 Bangladesh is a founding member of the South Asia Subregional Economic Cooperation (SASEC) Program, joining with Bhutan, India, and Nepal in 2001 to form this project-based partnership.
-The Maldives and Sri Lanka became full members of SASEC in May 2014, following several years as active Observers.
+Maldives and Sri Lanka became full members of SASEC in May 2014, following several years as active observers.

 SASEC Projects in Bangladesh

-Since 2003, the Government of Bangladesh has approved 13 ADB-financed SASEC investment projects worth more than $3.84 billion.
+Since 2005, the Government of Bangladesh has signed 20 SASEC investment projects worth over $6.6 billion.

 Source: SASEC Project Portfolio, as of March 2023

 Bangladesh: SASEC Project Portfolio, as of March 2023

 In addition to the projects, ADB-financed technical assistance has supported SASEC investment projects in Bangladesh, regional cooperation forums, and knowledge-sharing initiatives, and pilot projects since 2001.
-A total of 11 national technical assistance projects (cumulative worth $8.98 million) have assisted Bangladesh in project preparation, strategic planning, and capacity building.
+A total of 24 national technical assistance projects (worth over $27 million) have assisted Bangladesh in project preparation, strategic planning, and capacity building.